bhuisgen/neon-webdocs/docs/neon/configuration/fetcher/modules/providers/rest/index.md

     Default:        -
 ```

-The parameters to use for all requests.
+The global parameters to use for requests.

 **Example:**